Art Adventures & Experiences

 ARTISANS AT OCEAN HOUSE

-Weekend Artists at Ocean House Summer Series: Award-winning artists from participating Rhode Island art galleries who display their art at Ocean House in seasonal shows are invited to paint on the OH grounds during the summer weekends to share their art with guests.
-Featuring complimentary wines and cheeses from the Ocean House, artists will discuss how they create their work and display paintings/works for sale at the reception.
+Weekend Artists at Ocean House Summer Series: Award-winning artists from participating art galleries who display their art at Ocean House in seasonal shows are invited to paint on the OH grounds during the summer weekends to share their art with guests.
+Artists will discuss how they create their work and display paintings/works for sale at the reception.
 Past artists have included Harley Bartlett, Neil Hughes, and Susan Stephenson.